tianyue58/tp/docs/DeveloperGuide.md

 - The position of the application at index `1`, `2`, `3` are `frontend developer`, `backend developer`, and `tester` respectively.

 1. Test case: `find p/developer`
 - Expected output: The application list updates to only displaying the first two applications of the original list.
-A success message is shown in the `Result Box`, describing that the currently displayed list is a result of filtering by position
+A success message is shown in the `Result Box`, describing that the currently displayed list is a result of filtering by position.

 2. Test case: `find p/engineer`
 - Expected output: A message is shown in the `Result Box` which indicates that there is no matching result.
 An empty application list is displayed.